laser micromachining (original) (raw)

 Various kinds of laser sources are used for micromachining.
 Most of those are mentioned in this article; see also the more general article on lasers for material processing.

-The ongoing development of laser sources is directed not only at performance (e.g. pulse energy, pulse duration, pulse repetition rate, burst features etc.), but also concerns concepts which allow to fabricate laser systems at lower costs (e.g. in the area of fiber laser technology or microchip lasers) or remove other obstacles to practical applications, such as bulky and too delicate laser machinery.
+The ongoing development of laser sources is directed not only at performance (e.g. pulse energy, pulse duration, pulse repetition rate, burst features etc.), but also concerns concepts which allow fabrication of laser systems at lower costs (e.g. in the area of fiber laser technology or microchip lasers) or remove other obstacles to practical applications, such as bulky and too delicate laser machinery.
 Such developments more and more expand the realistically accessible application areas of laser micromachining.
-While some laser architectures are still somewhat experimental, an increasing variety of industrial lasers becomes commercially available.
+While some laser architectures are still somewhat experimental, an increasing variety of industrial lasers is becoming commercially available.
 One should not overlook, however, that much of the progress in laser micromachining is based on the development of detailed methods, not just of laser sources.

 Resolution Limits of Laser Micromachining

-In many cases, the spatial resolution which is achievable with methods of laser micromachining is essentially limited by the used beam radius – which itself is limited by diffraction in conjunction with the numerical aperture of the used focusing optics.
+In many cases, the spatial resolution achievable with methods of laser micromachining is essentially limited by the used beam radius — which itself is limited by diffraction in conjunction with the numerical aperture of the focusing optics.
 Depending on the circumstances, that can lead to a resolution of the order of 1 μm or somewhat better, although in many cases that limit is not fully reached due to various detrimental effects.

 resolution limit